 Your continued participation is also unhealthy for you.
 Break free of the cycle the bully has created.

 The best defense against a malignant narcissistic bully is to tell others what you are experiencing.
 Cut off all contact with the bully and with anyone the bully keeps constant contact with.
-To be fair, not everyone that associates with the bully is toxic, but when they refuse to choose a side after watching the bully abuse you, then they are choosing the bully’s side.
+To be fair, not everyone that associates with the bully is toxic, but when they refuse to choose a side after watching the bully abuse you, they are choosing the bully’s side.
 Those are the folks to definitely cut off contact with too.